banner USF College of Arts & Sciences A-Z Index USF Search OASIS myUSF

 Short-Term Plastic Changes in Neurons: One fundamental property of neurons is their "plasticity", i.e. their ability to alter their response after repeated stimulation.
 This ability is thought to underlie such essential processes as learning and memory formation.
 We are using high-speed optical recording techniques to monitor stimulation-induced changes in the spatial and temporal patterns of electrical activity and calcium elevation in the axons innervating the posterior pituitary gland.
 Using these optical data and simplified computational models, we are trying to unravel how the regulation of excitable responses and of calcium dynamics contributes to the well-known dependence of hormone release from the posterior pituitary gland on stimulation pattern.
 More general, we hope to gain insights into the dynamic behavior of groups of nerve cells and axons and how such dynamics contribute to neuronal plasticity.

-Colloidal Models of Protein Aggregation: Proteins interact with each other either via nonspecific physical interactions (Coulomb, van-der-Waals, hydrophobic) or via highly specific interactions critical for their biological function.
+Protein Interactions and Phase Separation: Proteins interact with each other either via non-specific physical interactions (Coulomb, van-der-Waals, hydrophobic) or via highly specific interactions critical for their biological function.
 While most attention is focused on specific interactions due to their importance to biological protein function, non-specific physical interactions can play important roles, as well.
 Our lab is particularly interested how non-specific interactions drive protein phase separation phenomena, including protein crystal growth, protein precipitation, liquid-liquid phase separation and even amyloid fibril formation.
 We are using spectroscopic techniques, light scattering, light microscopy and atomic force microscopy to study protein phase separation phenomena and their relation to protein interactions.

 Research Highlight